-Prior to the date of this prospectus, there were 17,000,000 ordinary shares outstanding, of which 16,700,000 were held of record by our Sponsor, so that our Sponsor will own approximately 34.1% of our issued and outstanding shares after this offering (assuming our Sponsor does not purchase any units in this offering and not including private placements shares or the ordinary shares underlying the private placement warrants and the overallotment option is not exercised by the underwriter).
+Prior to the date of this prospectus, there were 16,340,583 ordinary shares outstanding, of which 16,040,583 were held of record by our Sponsor, so that our Sponsor will own approximately 32.5% of our issued and outstanding shares after this offering (assuming our Sponsor does not purchase any units in this offering and not including private placements shares or the ordinary shares underlying the private placement warrants and the overallotment option is not exercised by the underwriter).
 Up to 2,500,000 of the founder shares will be forfeited by our Sponsor depending on the extent to which the underwriter's over-allotment option is exercised.
 Upon the closing of this offering, 41,666,670 of our ordinary shares will be outstanding (assuming no exercise of the underwriter's over-allotment option and the corresponding forfeiture of 2,500,000 founder shares by our initial shareholders) including:

-- 25,000,000 Class A ordinary shares underlying units issued as part of this offering; - 14,200,000 Class B ordinary shares held by the Sponsor;
+- 25,000,000 Class A ordinary shares underlying public units issued as part of this offering; - 13,540,583 Class B ordinary shares held by the Sponsor;

-- 300,000 Class B ordinary shares held by an advisor; and - 2,166,670 private placement shares.
+- 300,000 Class B ordinary shares held by the consultant; and - 2,826,087 private placement shares.

-If we increase or decrease the size of the offering pursuant to Rule 462(b) under the Securities Act, we will effect a stock dividend or share contribution back to capital, as applicable, immediately prior to the consummation of the offering in such amount as to maintain the ownership of our Sponsor and an advisor, together with non-managing investors, prior to this offering at 40% of our issued and outstanding shares (excluding any shares underlying the private placement shares) upon the consummation of this offering, as described above.
+If we increase or decrease the size of the offering pursuant to Rule 462(b) under the Securities Act, we will effect a stock dividend or share contribution back to capital, as applicable, immediately prior to the consummation of the offering in such amount so that the founder shares and private placement shares will collectively represent 40% of the issued and outstanding ordinary shares upon completion of this offering (excluding any shares underlying the private placement warrants) upon the consummation of this offering, as described above.
 Ordinary shareholders of record are entitled to one vote for each share held on all matters to be voted on by shareholders.
 Unless specified in our amended and restated memorandum and articles of association, or as required by applicable provisions of Cayman Island laws or stock exchange rules, the affirmative vote of a majority of our shares that are voted is required to approve any such matter voted on by our shareholders.
 Our shareholders are entitled to receive ratable dividends when, as and if declared by the Board of Directors out of funds legally available therefor.
 We will consummate our initial business combination only if we have net tangible assets of at least \$5,000,001 upon such consummation and, solely if a vote is held to approve a business combination, a majority of the outstanding shares voted are voted in favor of the business combination.